 – Data types simply don’t exist in MATLAB.
 In MATLAB, you can use a variable without declaring it.
 You can use the same variable to store different data types.
 It’s a nightmare when the variable you thought to be “int” turns out to be “array” and you have to go back to change everything accordingly.

 – MATLAB supports polymorphism while C doesn’t.
 In MATLAB, you can write a generic function that takes in different data types for input parameters.
 In C, you have to declare exactly the data type for each parameter.
 For example, in MATLAB you can write the same function to compare two integers, two doubles or two characters.
 In C, you would have to write a function to compare to integers, then another function to compare two doubles and so on.
-In practice, you can still write generic functions in C by instead of passing in parameters of a specific types, you declare that parameters to be of type void *.
+In practice, you can still write generic functions in C by instead of passing in parameters of a specific type, you declare that parameters to be of type void *.
 For example, this is a generic function to swap two inputs of unknown type.

 void gswap(void *px, void *py, size_t sz)